 At Austin Film Festival, it is our ongoing mission to champion the work of writers and filmmakers, and this goal has never felt as urgent as it does today.
 Our film competition has grown year after year and so have our efforts to serve as an avenue into the ever-evolving entertainment industry.

-Known as the “Writers Festival” since its inception 30 years ago, Austin Film Festival recognizes the importance of narrative at the core of filmmaking.
-By celebrating the work of storytellers; those committed to crafting intricate worlds, fully-formed characters, and diverse perspectives, AFF bolsters its reputation as a champion for the creator.
+Known as the “Writers Festival” since its inception 31 years ago, Austin Film Festival recognizes the importance of narrative at the core of filmmaking.
+By celebrating the work of storytellers - those committed to crafting intricate worlds, fully-formed characters, and diverse perspectives - AFF bolsters its reputation as a champion for the creator.

 5 REASONS TO SUBMIT TO AUSTIN FILM FESTIVAL:

-3. THE CITY: There's a reason why Moviemaker Magazine consistently names Austin one of the best cities to live and work as a moviemaker.
-Perhaps one of the only cities where you can eat authentic BBQ, go to chicken shit bingo and try vegan ice cream in the same night, Austin is rich with culture and renowned for its hospitality and it supportive and innovative film community.
+4. THE CITY: There's a reason why Moviemaker Magazine consistently names Austin one of the best cities to live and work in as a moviemaker.
+Perhaps one of the only cities where you can eat authentic BBQ, go to chicken shit bingo and try vegan ice cream in the same night, Austin is rich with culture, renowned for its hospitality, and is bolstered by an innovative film community.

 5. THE AFF HUB: We can guarantee that AFF isn’t your average fest.
 Yes, there’s incredible barbecue.
 Yes, the margaritas can’t be beat.
 But what's most apparent is the hub of filmmakers and supporters that continues to grow around the Festival.
 There are no velvet ropes here, and registrants and filmmakers are known to rendezvous with the best of them.
 At our parties, relationships are made and subsequent babies are created (in this metaphor the babies are films.
 Or babies.
 We don't judge).